 Fiona the Hippo was written by Zondervan and illustrated by Richard Cowdrey.
 Join the animals at the Cincinnati Zoo as they welcome the arrival of Fiona the baby hippo, and watch her beat the odds and overcome the obstacles that came from her early arrival.

 Wild About Books was written by Judy Sierra and illustrated by Marc Brown.
 When librarian Molly McGrew accidentally drives her bookmobile to the zoo, she introduces the animals to the wide world of books and reading.
 This rhyming book is a celebration of books and reading, and the power that they hold.
-Check out these fun books that also celebrate the power of reading!

 The View at the Zoo was written by Kathleen Long Bostrom and illustrated by Guy Francis.
 The animals at the zoo are awake and ready for the new day.
 The text shares observations about how the creatures at the zoo act, sound, and look.
 But are they the observations of the people looking at the animals, or the animals viewing the people?